Conwy Marina tel 01492 593000 VHF#80

 ........ is filled up with moorings many of which dry.

-Access to either Conwy Marina is three and a half hours either side of high water, and visiting yachtsmen or motorboaters will need to call them up on VHF channel 80, either "Conwy Quays Marina", or "Deganwy Marina" to get berthing instructions and directions for crossing the sill.
+Access to either Conwy or Deganwy Marina is three and a half hours either side of high water, and visiting yachtsmen or motorboaters will need to call them up on VHF channel 80, either "Conwy Quays Marina", or "Deganwy Marina" to get berthing instructions and directions for crossing the sill.
 Further details and prices:

 The flap sills are best seen in the photo gallery, being only about 25 m wide.
 They are controlled by lights, a red light meaning do not proceed, a green light meaning safe to proceed.
 Don't approach the flap gate without a green light.